Notes on Derived Geometric Formulations in Physics: Factorization algebras and the structure of observables

-\begin{theorem} (Weak quantization Theorem \cite{Cosv1}): For a classical field theory and a choice of BV quantization,\begin{enumerate} \item The space $Obs^{\textit{q}}$ of quantum observables forms a factorization algebra over the ring $ \mathbb{R}\big[[\hbar]\big] $. \item $Obs^{\textit{cl}} \cong Obs^{\textit{q}}~mod ~\hbar$ as a homotopy equivalences where $Obs^{\textit{cl}}$ denotes the associated factorization algebra of classical observables. \end{enumerate} \end{theorem} Note that the above theorem is just a part of the story, and it is indeed \textit{weak} in a way that it is \textit{not} able to capture the data related to Poisson structures on the space of observables.
-To provide a correct $ n $-dimensional analogue of deformation quantization approach, we need to refine the notion of classical field theory in such a way that the richness of this new set-up become visible.
+Note that the theorem above is just a part of the story, and it is indeed \textit{weak} in the sense that it is \textit{not} able to capture the data related to Poisson structures on the space of observables.
+To provide a correct $ n $-dimensional analogue of deformation quantization approach, we need to refine the notion of a classical field theory in such a way that the richness of this new set-up become visible.
 This is where \textit{derived algebraic geometry} comes into play.
+As we discussed above, the space of classical observables forms a (commutative) factorization algebra $Obs^{cl}$, where $Obs^{cl}(U)$ is just the \textit{derived} space of functions on the \textit{derived} moduli space of solutions to the E-L equations over $U$.
+In that respect, to encode the desired Poisson structures, one may employ the theory of derived Possion geometry \cite{CPTVV, Melani, Safranov}.

-As we discussed above, the space of classical observables forms a (commutative) factorization algebra and this allows us to employ certain \textit{cohomological methods} encoding the structure of observables in a given theory in the following sense (cf. \cite{Cosv1} ch.
-1): Factorization algebra $ Obs^{\textit{cl}} $ of observables can be realized as a particular assignment analogous to co-sheaf of \textit{cochain complexes} as mentioned above.
-That is, for each $U\underset{open}\subseteq M$ $ Obs^{\textit{cl}} (U)$ has a $ \mathbb{Z} $-graded structure
+The structure of a factorization algebra allows us to employ certain \textit{cohomological methods} encoding that of observables in a given theory in the following sense (cf. \cite{Cosv1} Ch.
+1, Sec.
+3): Factorization algebra $ Obs^{\textit{cl}} $ of observables can be realized as a particular assignment analogous to a co-sheaf of \textit{cochain complexes} as mentioned above.
+That is, for each open $U\subseteq M$, $ Obs^{\textit{cl}} (U)$ has a $ \mathbb{Z} $-graded structure